 The Battle of the Bulge Tour

-On the 16th of December 1944, Adolf Hitler launched his last (major) offensive, to try and win the war in the West – codenamed “Wacht am Rhein” (Watch on the Rhine).
+On the 16th of December 1944, Adolf Hitler launched his last (major) Western offensive, to try and win the war in the West – codenamed “Wacht am Rhein” (Watch on the Rhine).
 This later became widely known as “The Battle of the Bulge”

 Therefore -yet another German lightning strike, through the rugged and seemingly impenetrable, heavily forested Belgian Ardennes, during the coldest winter since records began, against ill-prepared, battle weary, resting American troops, who held a very thin defensive line, on the Belgian/German border…